ABOUT EVENT EVENT SCHEDULE REGISTER ME PAPER PROPOSAL SPEAKER PROFILES ENQUIRY

 5 Bring into Focus the current & future Development of Algae-Based Bioenergy, gain first-hand updates from:

-• Aurora Biofuels Pty Ltd, OriginOil, Inc. an Algae biofuel frontrunners from USA:
+• Aurora Biofuels Pty Ltd, OriginOil, Inc. Algae biofuel frontrunners from USA:

 • Biolsystems Co., Ltd. (Korea) - on Bioethanol production technology from Macro-Algae